ivangfr/springboot-jpa-studies/jpa-associations/README.md

 ## Start application

-> **Note:** before starting the application, the services present in `docker-compose.yml` file must be up and running as explained in the main README, see [Start Environment](https://github.com/ivangfr/springboot-jpa-studies#start-environment)
+> **Note**: before starting the application, the services present in `docker-compose.yml` file must be up and running as explained in the main README, see [Start Environment](https://github.com/ivangfr/springboot-jpa-studies#start-environment)

 - Open a terminal and navigate to `sprinboot-jpa-studies` root folder